JoelPasapera/ExpertAdvisory/README.md

 ## Features
 - **Fast Processing**: Performs 14-year backtesting in 30 seconds using polars.
 - **Multi-Strategy Support**: Allows you to define and test a variety of trading strategies.
 - **Visual Analysis**: Includes tools to visualise backtesting results using Plotly and Polars.
-This by means of a profitability chart in pn and the trading log in a csv file.
 - **Efficient Data Management**: Uses Polars for efficient handling of large volumes of CSV data.
 ## Installation
 Instructions on how to install the necessary dependencies.
 Do this: pip install -r requirements.txt